 Depending on how it’s funded, there could be an additional benefit: If the money you contribute to an HSA is taken out of your paycheck before taxes, this could lower your taxable income.
 If you fund an HSA using after-tax dollars, you may be able to deduct these contributions on your tax returns, but it’s a good idea to double-check with a tax professional to see if this applies.

 Having different buckets for different expenses is a tenet of budgeting and long-term financial planning (hello, retirement!).

 Because you can only use the money tax-free for qualified medical expenses, when you contribute money to an HSA, you’re creating a pool of funds for this specific type of expense.

-The IRS outlines what is considered a qualified medical expense.
-Their most recent list is from 2018 (as we write this) and your insurer will also be able to guide you about what you can use the money for.
+The IRS outlines what is considered a qualified medical expense. (see IRS Publication 969: Health Savings Accounts).
+Your insurer will also be able to guide you about what you can use the money for.
 In general, eligible expenses include the medical bills you pay before reaching your deductible, co-pays, co-insurance and some over-the-counter medicines.